-Just like the Harrier, the Safari too will be based on the Land Rover-derived Omega architecture.
+Just like the Harrier, the 2021 Tata Safari will be developed on the Land Rover-derived Omega platform.
 But here's the thing.
 While the original Safari was a proper 4x4, the new Safari will be front-wheel driven, at least initially.
-Tata Motors have however assured that the Land Rover Discovery-derived D8 platform can be adapted to incorporate a four-wheel-drive system.
-Tata have said that based on customer feedback and research, they could actually explore the possibility of a 4x4 Safari sometime in the future.
+This is the thing that discourages buyers who have fallen in love with the 4x4 capability of the Tata Safari old model.
+Tata Motors has however assured that the Land Rover Discovery-derived D8 platform can be adapted to incorporate a four-wheel-drive system.
+Tata has said that based on customer feedback and research, they could actually explore the possibility of a 4x4 Tata Safari sometime in the future.

 While a 4x4 Safari may still be some time away, here we have a rendering of how the 2021 Safari could look like in hardcore off-road spec.
 Imagined by our in-house digital rendering artist, Shoeb R. Kalania, this off-road spec Tata Safari is something that will have enthusiasts drooling.
 While most body panels have been kept identical to the upcoming car, there are some key off-road enhancement.
 At the front, this Safari comes fitted with a rugged scuff plate that extends almost to the upper grille.
 The grille itself gets a blacked-out treatment along with the door handles on the sides.